-The next meeting of the Bird Group is on 29th October 2018 (7.30 p.m., The Crown, Wentnor) and will primarily concern results of the 2018 Curlew and Lapwing surveys.
+The next meeting of the Bird Group is on 11th March 2019 (7.30 p.m., The Crown, Wentnor) and will primarily concern planning the 2019 Curlew and Lapwing surveys.

 Members of the Group also contribute to surveys of Red Grouse, Red Kite, House Martins and Swifts in the Upper Onny Wildlife Group area.
 For details of any of these please contact the Group via e-mail UOWG@shropscwgs.org.uk

 Bird Walk 2018